 Not ready for jogging?

 Honestly my fitness is shameful!
 I live in a ground floor flat.
 My mum lives in a ground floor flat.
 My office is at the top of an office block – so we all take the lift.
 When I’m at my sister’s and I have to go up a flight of stairs to my niece’s bedroom it nearly kills me!
 I am starting at the very lowest levels of fitness.
 I am fortunate enough to have a Fitbit.
 These are not cheap, but they really are brilliant.
 I aim to get to my 10,000 steps everyday.
 Even if you don’t have a fitness tracker or pedometer and don’t know exactly how many steps you are doing – these are good ways and times to try to get you moving anyway.
+If you do decide to get a fitness tracker or smart watch, one of my favourites on the market is the Apple watch 6 series, and you can get a list of details here about it.
+Some of my personal favourite features are the heart monitor and the fact that it is water-resistant.

 - Get off the bus a stop earlier.
 It adds less than 5 minutes a day to my journey and gets me moving before I get to work.